Flexonze/Django-Live-Templates/README.md

 3. Restart your IDE

 ## Additional notes
-- See the [Live templates documentation](url to github folder) for more information on how to use the templates.
+- See the [Live templates documentation](https://github.com/Flexonze/Django-Live-Templates/tree/main/Live%20templates%20documentation) for more information on the different templates.
 - The templates are opinionated and are aimed to work with a specific project structure.
 Feel free to fork this repo and adapt the templates to your needs.